 Being a “man of action” is not a positive thing.
 It means that you’re not a man of reflection.
 It signifies only the absence of reflection.

 Institutional evil.— Reading Gar Alperovitz’s book The Decision to Use the Atomic Bomb, and the Architecture of an American Myth (1996).
 Truman calling the bomb “merely another powerful weapon in the arsenal of righteousness.”
 Absolutely jubilant upon hearing news of Hiroshima.
 As for Nagasaki, even Alperovitz’s scholarly excavations unearth no rational reason for its bombing so soon after Hiroshima, before giving the Japanese significant time to respond.
-It seems to have been only a result of the determination to end the war before the Russians, who had just declared war on Japan, had a chance to enter Manchuria.
-(Obviously the Americans wanted to keep them out of the east.)
+It seems to have been only a result of the determination to end the war before the Russians, who had just declared war on Japan, had a chance to march their armies far into East Asia.
 The decision to use the bomb at all was militarily unnecessary, as high-level generals and advisers stated years later and argued in private at the time.
-In fact, the war could have ended weeks earlier if the Americans had simply assured the Japanese, who were desperate for peace, that the emperor could remain on the throne (a request that was later granted, after the bombs).
+In fact, the war could, perhaps, have ended weeks earlier if the Americans had simply assured the Japanese, many of whose leaders were eager for peace, that the emperor could remain on the throne (a request that was later granted, after the bombs).
 But Truman and Byrnes, the secretary of state, wouldn’t make this concession.
 Why?
 Maybe because their knowledge of the bomb gave them an “ace in the hole” at the 1945 Potsdam conference, and they wanted a chance to demonstrate the bomb to the Russians.
 So, from this perspective, far from shortening the war, the bomb may have lengthened it by a few weeks, by motivating Truman to reject Japan’s overtures for peace.
 (Yes, apparently he rejected them, in July!)
 But of course once the Russians declared war on Japan, the Americans wanted peace immediately.
 At any rate, the evidence is conclusive that the bomb didn’t save American lives, since alternatives to invasion of Japan existed.
-It was a maneuver undertaken for the sake of the Great Game with Russia that America had inherited from England.
+It was, arguably, a maneuver undertaken for the sake of the Great Game with Russia that America had inherited from England.
 And Truman, along with Byrnes, Groves, LeMay and the rest, is among the great villains of history.
 (Actually, much like G. W. Bush, he lacks the grandeur to be a “villain.”
 But objectively he is.)

 By the way, neither Hiroshima nor Nagasaki was a major military target, despite Truman’s self-justifying lies to the contrary.